-We are rendering this opinion in connection with the Registration Statement on Form S-3 (the "Registration Statement") filed by American Tower Corporation, a Delaware corporation (the "Company"), with the Securities and Exchange Commission under the Securities Act of 1933, as amended, on or about the date hereof.
-The Registration Statement relates to the registration of up to 808,000 warrants (the "Warrants") to purchase the Company's Class A common stock, \$.01 per value per share (the "Common Stock"), and up to 11,389,012 shares of Common Stock issuable upon exercise of the Warrants (the "Exercise Shares").
+We are rendering this opinion in connection with the Registration Statement on Form S-3 (the "Registration Statement") filed on April 29, 2003 by American Tower Corporation, a Delaware corporation (the "Company"), with the Securities and Exchange Commission under the Securities Act of 1933, as amended.
+The Registration Statement relates to the registration of up to 808,000 warrants (the "Warrants") to purchase the Company's Class A common stock, \$.01 par value per share (the "Common Stock"), issued pursuant to a Warrant Agreement, dated as of January 29, 2003 (the "Warrant Agreement"), between the Company and The Bank of New York, as warrant agent, and up to 11,389,012 shares of Common Stock issuable upon exercise of the Warrants (the "Exercise Shares").
 The Warrants and the Exercise Shares are being offered and sold from time to time by the holders (the "Selling Securityholders") named in the prospectus forming part of the Registration Statement (the "Prospectus") in the manner described in the Prospectus.